sous-chefs/hashicorp-vault/README.md

 [Application cookbook][0] for installing and configuring [Hashicorp Vault][1].

-Vault is a tool, which when used properly, manages secure manage to secrets for your infrastructure.

 ## Platform Support

 The following platforms have been certified with integration tests